murchandamus/bips/bip-update-process.md

 - Status field values are reduced from nine to four:
   - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Closed.[^closed]
   - Final and Active are collapsed into Deployed.
-  - The remaining statuses are Draft, Proposed, Deployed, and Closed.
+  - The remaining statuses are Draft, Complete, Deployed, and Closed.
 - BIPs no longer get rejected solely on grounds of not making progress for three years.[^rejection]
 - A BIP may be set to Closed by its authors, or by anyone if it appears to have stopped making progress for at least a year and its authors do not assert that they are still working on it when contacted.